 The Office of Safety and Health Administration (OSHA) and the Centers for Disease Control (CDC) have prepared a document to help all workplaces prepare!

 This document includes detailed information about how to develop a plan, implement prevention measures, and more.
 The basics are covered in the first half of the document: Guidance on Preparing Workplaces for COVID-19

 Looking for specific guidance on getting ready for guests again?

 The official training program to address COVID-19 concerns for NC hospitality businesses will be part of the Count on Me NC program.
-These simple training modules will empower guests and businesses to help keep everyone safe and protected.
-Restaurant training is available now, and more training modules are coming soon.
+These simple, FREE training modules will empower guests and businesses to help keep everyone safe and protected.
+All training modules are online videos, about 30 minutes in length.
 Get certified, get listed, and give your guests confidence by posting the certification.

 The American Hotel & Lodging Association has launched their Safe Stay program.
 In addition to a resource directory, their own Enhanced Industry Wide Hotel Cleaning Standards offers concise and specific guidance for new standards.

 The Vacation Rental Management Association released their Cleaning Guidelines for COVID-19, available in English and Spanish here.

 Ecolab has compiled this detailed guidance intended to help you safely clean and disinfect your property as part of your reopening process: